Section 1: Purpose and Contents of this page:

 When can I apply online?

-You can apply up to 6 months before your 'course start date' on your CAS.
+You can apply up to 6 months before the 'course start date' stated on your CAS.

 Where can I apply?